First passage time properties of diffusion with a broad class of stochastic diffusion coefficients: Conclusions

-The first passage time properties revealed in the present study can be observed for a broad class of stochastic DCs, but are restricted to non-zero DCs.
-It is a future issue to clarify for which class of stochastic DCs that can be zero the behaviors of first passage times revealed in the present study are observed.
+The FPT properties revealed in the present study can be observed for a broad class of stochastic DCs, but are restricted to non-zero DCs.
+It is a future issue to clarify for which class of stochastic DCs that can be zero the behaviors of FPTs revealed in the present study are observed.